odedstein/sgi-introduction-course/205_mex/compilation_instructions.md

 ## Linux

+*Special thanks to Alberto Tono for providing these instructions*

 1. Make sure you have **cmake** and **boost**  installed on your machine ( https://cmake.org/ and https://www.boost.org/ ) / you could also use cmake-gui that help a bit more in the debugging process.